magnate3/raspberry-pi-os-qemu/docs/lesson01/workflow.md

 Depending on your PC OS:

-Linux: there's a Python script you can adapt.
+Linux: there's a Python script which you can adapt.

 Windows (WSL):